microsoft/hi-ml/docs/source/montage_creation.md

 The files `exclude.txt` and `include.txt` should contain one slide ID per line.

-## Other Commandline Options
+## Other commandline options

-- Use `--width=1000` to set the width of the output image.
+- Use `--width=20000` to set the width of the output montage image.
 The height of the output image is determined automatically.
-Mind that the default value is 60_000, suitable for several hundreds of images.
-If you want to try out montage creation on a small set of files, ensure that you set the width to a reasonably small value.
+Mind that the default value is 60_000, suitable for several hundreds of input images.
+If you want to try out montage creation on a small set of files (say, 10), ensure that you set the width to a reasonably small value, like `--width=1000`
 - Use `--parallel=2` to specify the number of parallel processes that should be used for creating image thumbnails.
   Thumbnails are created in a first step, using multiple processes, and then the thumbnails are stitched into the final montage in the main process.